New-Time-Development/OmeCord/README.md

     -  You can get Premium here: [Click here](https://www.patreon.com/omecord/creators)

 ## Partners
   - Our partner is Eftron.
-This was programmed by the same developers as this bot and both are already verified.
+This was programmed by the same developers as this bot and Eftron 24/7 is already verified.

 ## Terms of Service and Privacy policy
 In our bot, the [ToS](https://github.com/New-Time-Development/OmeCord/blob/docs/tos/terms.md) and [Privacy](https://github.com/New-Time-Development/OmeCord/blob/docs/privacy/privacy.md) created by us .
 Every user is must  accept them!
 (You accept the Terms of Service and the Privacy policy automatically when you use the bot)